ethereum/steel-website/content/blog/blog_posts/2025-11-04_weld_final.md

 Our roadmap includes:

-- **Shared type systems**: Unifying the type definitions used across specs and tests to eliminate redundancy and improve consistency
+- **Shared type systems**: Unifying the type definitions used across specs and tests to eliminate redundancy and improve consistency.
-- **Common abstractions**: Creating shared utility functions and abstractions that both specs and tests can leverage
+- **Common abstractions**: Creating shared utility functions and abstractions that both specs and tests can leverage.
-- **Tighter coupling**: Enabling tests to directly import and use spec types and functions, rather than interfacing through intermediate layers
+- **Tighter coupling**: Enabling tests to directly import and use spec types and functions, rather than interfacing through intermediate layers.
-- **Improved developer ergonomics**: Streamlining the workflow further so that writing a test that validates a spec change feels completely natural
+- **Improved developer ergonomics**: Streamlining the workflow further so that writing a test that validates a spec change feels completely natural.

 These improvements will build on the foundation laid by the weld, making the unified repository not just a collection of code in one place, but a truly integrated development environment for Ethereum execution layer specifications and testing.